Product update

 1️⃣ Instant Future Value Calculation

-Enter your starting amount, interest rate, and time period — and the calculator will instantly show how much your investment may grow.
+Add your starting amount, interest rate, and time period.
+The moment you hit enter, the calculator shows how your balance could grow.

 2️⃣ Support for Regular Deposits

 Want to invest monthly or weekly?
-Just add your contribution amount and frequency.
-The calculator will adjust the compounding schedule and show how deposits accelerate growth.
+Add your contribution amount and frequency.
+The calculator updates compounding and shows how deposits speed things up.

 Perfect for: monthly savings plans, investment SIPs, and long-term saving habits.